Bryan R. Bagdady

 I founded Corporate & Estate Legal Services, Ltd. to focus on business contracts, commercial litigation, estate planning and probate cases.
 I have decades of experience handling civil litigation and commercial contracts.
 I represent both plaintiffs and defendants.
 I have a broad spectrum approach to B2B litigation.
 I can negotiate deals, document agreements, litigate, pursue post judgment collection, and prosecute or defend judgments on appeal.

 I was a scholastic debater in high school and college.
-I am very comfortable with commercial litigation, chancery litigation, probate litigation, and all manner of business torts.
+I am very comfortable with contract litigation, declaratory judgments, decedent's estates, and business torts.

 My experience affords me the luxury of handling all phases of dispute resolution including pre-suit settlements, trial advocacy, post judgment enforcement, and appellate advocacy.
 At most firms, these functions are splintered across different departments and between multiple lawyers.
 If you retain Bryan as your attorney, then all of these functions are consolidated into one point of contact.